TTheHolyOne/TTheHolyOne/README.md

 - 🌱 I’m currently learning [Javascript](https://www.javascript.com/).

-- 👯 I’m looking to collaborate on [making my unblocked game website better](https://github.com/ttheholyone/holyunblocked).
+- 👯 I’m looking to collaborate on [my stopping internet censorship site](https://holymods.dev/school).

-- 🤝 I’m looking for help with [CSS](https://github.com/ttheholyone/holyunblocked/assets/css).
+- 🤝 I’m looking for help with [my portfolio](https://holymods.dev/about).

 - 👨‍💻 All of my projects are available at [holymods.dev](https://holymods.dev).